jetsstarplus/cryptoport/Readme.md

     ProcessCSV({inputToken, inputDate})
 }
 ```
-Here take a non mandatory input of the filter token and date from the user.
+Here I take non mandatory token and date filters from the user.
-I then called `ProcessCSV` function.
+I then call `ProcessCSV` function.

 ### 4. Process the CSV file.
 ```